1s0n/DevConsole/README.md

 def function(): # The Function That Will Get Activated When A Command Is Executed
-	print("A Command Has Been Executed Through DevConsole") console.WriteLine("You Just Executed A Command") # Writing A Line To The Console
+	print("A Command Has Been Executed Through DevConsole") console.Log("You Just Executed A Command") # Writing A Line To The Console

 cmd = Command("name", function) # Created a Command Object Called cmd and giving it a name and a function/method to call